Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/data-loss-prevention-policies.md

 # <a name="data-loss-prevention-reference"></a>Referencia de prevención de pérdida de datos

 > [!IMPORTANT]
-> Este es el tema de referencia ya no es el recurso principal para Microsoft 365 información de prevención de pérdida de datos (DLP).
+> Este es el tema de referencia ya no es el recurso principal para Microsoft 365 de prevención de pérdida de datos (DLP).
 El conjunto de contenido DLP se está actualizando y reestructurando.
-Los temas tratados en este artículo se moverán a nuevos artículos actualizados.
-Para obtener más información acerca de DLP, consulte [Información sobre la prevención de pérdida de datos](dlp-learn-about-dlp.md).
+Los temas tratados en este artículo se trasladarán a artículos nuevos y actualizados.
+Para obtener más información acerca de DLP, vea [Learn about data loss prevention](dlp-learn-about-dlp.md).

 <!-- this topic needs to be split into smaller, more coherent ones.
 It is confusing as it is. -->
 <!-- move this note to a more appropriate place, no topic should start with a note -->